ansible-collections/ibm_zos_cics/docs/source/playbooks.rst

 you can use `patterns`_ to select the hosts or groups that you want Ansible to run against.

-Included in the `CMCI samples repository`_ is a `sample inventory file`_ that can be used to manage your nodes with a little modification.
-This inventory file should be included when running the sample playbook.
+Included in the CICS `deploy program sample`_ is an example `inventory file`_ which shows how host information is supplied to Ansible.
+It looks like the
+following:

 .. code-block:: yaml